California's Insurance Crisis: What Homeowners Need to Know

 - Document your property's defensible space and harden your home.
 The CDI's Safer from Wildfiresframework now requires insurers to offer discounts for wildfire mitigation — every qualifying action earns a discount, and doing more saves more.
 Key steps include: installing a Class A fire-rated roof, adding ember-resistant vents with 1/16” to 1/8” mesh screening, upgrading to multi-pane windows, creating a 5-foot non-combustible zone around the home (stone or decomposed granite, not wood chips), replacing wood fencing with metal where it connects to the house, enclosing eaves with non-combustible materials, and maintaining defensible space per CAL FIRE standards.
 Community-level programs like Firewise USA also qualify for additional discounts.
 Document every improvement with photos and receipts — these mitigation steps can make the difference between getting coverage and being non-renewed.

 - Shop early if your renewal is coming up.Start looking 90+ days before your renewal date.
-If your current carrier non-renews, you'll have the 75-day notice period — but don't wait until the last week.
+If your current carrier non-renews, you'll have the 75-day notice period — but do not wait until the last week.

 - Apply for the FAIR Plan early.Processing times have stretched from days to weeks as application volume has surged.
 The FAIR Plan provides basic fire coverage, but you'll need a separate policy (called a “Difference in Conditions” or DIC policy) to get comprehensive coverage including theft, liability, and water damage.